New houses can also have faults from poor workmanship.

 Fit flashing that extends up and behind the weatherboard, then extends down and over the gap between sheeting and the external wall to seal.

-- Will cause premature rusting and potentially compromise its strength.
+Buildup of soil and gravel will cause premature rusting to columns and potentially compromise their strength.

 - This fault can usually be rectified by removing gravel and soil, wire brushing then applying anti-rust treatment.

 - Lowering of gravel an soil is required.

 - Periodic inspections need to be carried out for further rust.

 - If the columns have rusted significantly they are most likely to require replacing.

 Significant rust can cause fracturing of the concrete footing that it is incorporated within.
 It would be costly to have the columns with their footings replaced.